 List all items individually.

-This is the first of our Poshmark selling tips.
-Generally, bundled listings will net you less profit.
+Bundles can help buyers save money, but generally, bundled listings will net you less profit.
 Buyers might be very interested in one of the pieces in your bundle, but not the rest, which may prevent them from going through with the purchase.
-If you list items individually, buyers can get exactly what they want, and that makes them more likely to commit to a purchase.
+List popular items or those of particularly high value individually; buyers can get exactly what they want and may be more likely to commit to a purchase.

 List your items in a relevant “party.”